 Don’t get me wrong, I have made a couple of friends here, from work and previous trips, and I am so glad to have them in my life.
 But it’s just nothing like the friendship circle I had in Vancouver.
 I think once I met the amazing people in Canada, and knew what it felt like to always have someone there, I couldn’t go back to solidarity, to Friday nights in front of the TV.
 I miss them all so much, and this restlessness has left me feeling unsettled in Melbourne.
 I wish it were different, but the fact is, it isn’t.

-NYE with Vancity friends
+NYE with friends in Vancouver

 I have spoken previously of my desire to live the expat life again, but this time somewhere different.
 My grandad was born in England, so it would be pretty simple for me to gain an ancestral visa and live in the UK.
 My heart was contemplating a move to either Edinburgh, or good ol’ London town, in mid-2017.
 But then something changed.
 On Easter Monday in fact.
 I just happened to be looking back through old photos my friend, Eric printed for me before I left Vancouver, and I suddenly felt so sad.
 I realised I might never find a group of people like that again, unless I moved back to Vancouver.